teppeis/typescript-subpath-exports-workaround/README.md

 ## Demo

-You can install this package.
+You can install and try this package.

 ```console
 $ npm i typescript-subpath-exports-workaround